-Santa Ana College welcomes you to the 2016-2017 academic year and stands ready to support your success in every way possible.
+Congratulations and Welcome to Santa Ana College for the 2017-2018 academic year.
+The College stands ready to support your success in every way possible.
+The mission of Santa Ana College is to inspire, transform and empower our diverse community of learners.
 Our college is a place where students come to both refine and pursue their dreams.
-The faculty, administration, and classified staff are committed to your success and have dedicated our professional lives to helping you cross your educational finish line-whether that is realized in the form of a certificate, an Associate of Arts degree, or university transfer upon completion of your studies.
+The faculty, administration, and classified staff are committed to your success and have dedicated our professional lives to helping you cross your educational finish line-whether that is realized in the form of a certificate, an Associate degree, or university transfer upon completion of your studies-Opportunities for a lifetime.

 In the pages to follow, you will find a vast array of information and resources to help connect you to people, programs, and services throughout the college.
-Welcome to the 2016-2017 academic year, and thank you for choosing Santa Ana College.
+We wish you every success as a college student and thank you for choosing Santa Ana College-A first-choice institution.